 Ruse #2: Unlike my reading of Sigil, I very much enjoyed this second issue of Ruse.
 So much is going on in this series in comparison.
 I find it interesting that Waid seems to have totally dropped the fact that Emma is a witch, but maybe it will come up in the next issue when Emma has to fight, bare-knuckled, woman vs. woman in an underground match.
 That Simon Archard is a right bastard!
 The art continues to not impress me–it seems to be a little better this time, but still inconsistent, especially in the way the main characters are shown.

-Wonder Woman #610: I know that cover is cliché, but I still really like it.
+Wonder Woman #610: I know the cover is cliché, but I still really like it.
 What I am getting tired of in this storyline are all the fight scenes.
 The majority of the individual issues and the majority of the total issues has been filled with fight scenes.
 I know that seems strange to complain about in a superhero comic book, but for some reason, I expect more character growing and less fisticuffs in this title.
 At least Diana now has her Lasso of Truth, which I find extremely funny since she uses it tied as a noose (which, by thew way, how did she tie it into a noose so quickly?
 In one panel, she’s admiring it, and the next time we see it, it’s in a noose.
 The events of the panels do not seem to indicate that she’s tying it in any kind of knot.).
 We finally see Steve Trevor, though as a doctor.
 I would have been fine not ever seeing him in this storyline–I find him the weakest member of Diana’s supporting cast.

 I also read Batman, Inc. #5, Green Lantern: Emerald Warriors #9, and FF #2, but since I haven’t yet reviewed FF #1, the #2 review will have to wait.